devjgm/papers/cpp_time_zone.md

 // Returns a time zone representing the local time zone. time_zone local_time_zone();
 ```

+Converting from an absolute time to a civil time (e.g.,
+`std::chrono::time_point` to `civil_second`) is an exact calculation with no
+possible time zone ambiguities.
+However, conversion from civil time to absolute
+time may not be exact.
+Conversions around UTC offset transitions may be given
+ambiguous civil times (e.g., the 1:00 am hour is repeated during the Autumn DST
+transition in the United States), and some civil times may not exist in a
+particular time zone (e.g., the 2:00 am hour is skipped during the Spring DST
+transition in the United States).
+The `time_zone::civil_conversion` struct gives
+callers all relevant information about the conversion operation.

-The full information provided by the `time_zone::time_conversion` and
+However, the full information provided by the `time_zone::time_conversion` and
 `time_zone::civil_conversion` structs is frequently not needed by callers.
 To
 simplify the common case of converting between `std::chrono::time_point` and
-`civil_second`, we provide the following two overloads of `operator|` to allow
+`civil_second`, the Time Zone Library provides two overloads of `operator|` to
-"piping" either type to a `time_zone` in order to convert to the other type.
+allow "piping" either type to a `time_zone` in order to convert to the other

-Converting from an absolute time to a civil time (e.g.,
-`std::chrono::time_point` to `civil_second`) is an exact calculation with no
-time zone ambiguities.
-However, conversion from civil time to absolute time may
-not be exact.
-Time zone rules around UTC offset transitions may result in
-ambiguous civil times (e.g., the 1:00 am hour is repeated during the Autumn DST
-transition in the United States), or even civil times that do not exist (e.g.,
-the 2:0am hour is skipped during the Spring DST transition in the United
-States).
-The `time_zone::civil_conversion` struct provides all the necessary
-information about the conversion to callers.
-However, the convenience syntax
+type.

-must select an appropriate "default" time point to return.
+The implementation of these convenience functions must select an appropriate
+"default" time point to return in cases of ambiguous/skipped civil time
-XXX: jgm, explain the default value chosen and why this is good.
+conversions.
+The value chosen is such that the relative ordering of civil times
+is preserved when they are converted to absolute times.

+Note: This convenience syntax exists to shorten common code samples, and to
+select a generally good default for programmers when necessary.
+It is not an
+essential part of the Time Zone Library proposed in this paper.

 ```cpp
 template <typename D>